ProzorroUKR/prozorro-docs/docs/source/planning/tutorial.rst

     * procuringEntity.identifier - matching id and scheme with the same fields in tender data
     * classification.id  - matching with tender item classification codes using first 4 digits (``336`` is exception)

+Plan should contain budget breakdown, otherwise it will be an error during tender creation:

+.. include:: tutorial/tender-from-plan-breakdown.http
+   :code:

+Let's add budget breakdown to plan:

+.. include:: tutorial/patch-plan-breakdown.http
+   :code:

 A successful example looks like this:

 .. include:: tutorial/tender-from-plan.http
+   :code:

+After tender was created from plan it's no longer allowed to change `procuringEntity` and `budget.breakdown` fields:

+.. include:: tutorial/tender-from-plan-readonly-fields.http
    :code:

 Let's check that the plan status was switched to `complete`: